d2l-ai/d2l-vi/chapter_multilayer-perceptrons/mlp_vn.md

 <!--
 The reason for using the ReLU is that its derivatives are particularly well behaved: either they vanish or they just let the argument through.
-This makes optimization better behaved and it mitigated well-documented problem of *vanishing gradients* that plagued previous versions of neural networks (more on this later).
+This makes optimization better behaved and it mitigated the well-documented problem of *vanishing gradients* that plagued previous versions of neural networks (more on this later).
 -->

 Ta sử dụng hàm ReLU bởi vì đạo hàm đơn giản: hoặc chúng biến mất hoặc chúng cho đối số đi qua.